 You should make sure you have the right procedures in place to detect, report and investigate a personal data breach.

-You should familiarise yourself now with the ICO’s code of practice on Privacy Impact Assessments and work out how and when to implement them in your organisation.
+You should familiarize yourself now with the ICO’s code of practice on Privacy Impact Assessments and work out how and when to implement them in your organisation.

 You should designate someone to take responsibility for data protection compliance and assess where this role will sit within your organisation’s structure and governance arrangements.
 You should consider whether you are required to formally designate a Data Protection Officer.

-If your organisation operates in more than one EU member state (ie you carry out cross-border processing), you should determine your lead data protection supervisory authority.
+If your organisation works in more than one EU member state (ie you carry out cross border-processing), you should determine your lead data protection supervisory authority.